OryGregS/Web-Tech-Final-Project/README.md

 Authors: Gregory Smith (OryGregS), Jonah Kubath (jkubath), Matthew Peter (mpeter97)

 This website mostly utilizes PHP and SQL.
 Built using bootstrap, the website will scale to any device.
+Database design and implementation credit goes to Matthew Peter (mpeter97).

 Instructions to view the website: